 Shoreham was the birthplace of the first unfortunate soldier to be executed for desertion in the first world war.
 Private Thomas Highgate was shot after the Battle of Mons, on September 8, 1914.
 Several aircraft have crashed here too, most notably an Airspeed Courier in 1934 (during a thunderstorm) at the junction of Cockerhurst and Castle Farm Rd (very close to walks 2 and 19) and a Dornier 17 during the Battle of Britain (details and mementos of the latter in the Shoreham Aircraft Museum – this was the incident where the crew ended up in the pub).
 More on Shoreham here.

 Eynsford was the home of Graham Sutherland, a 20th-century artist of great talent, who was influenced by Samuel Palmer at one stage of his career.
 He once painted a portrait of Winston Churchill that the latter hated.
 The composer Peter Warlock was a fascinating character who lived in the village 100 years ago and used to ride a motorbike around the village while naked.
 There’s the ruins of an enclosed Norman castle and, of course, the fantastic roman villa.
-There’s loads of other history – apparently in the 1890s the manned-glider pioneer Percy Pilcher tested some of his gliders at Austin Lodge just up the road, which is on Walk 14.
+There’s loads of other history – apparently in the 1890s the manned-glider pioneer Percy Pilcher tested some of his gliders at Austin Lodge just up the road, which is on Walk 14 – there is a memorial to him between points 4-5 of that walk.
 There are pictures of Pilcher, who died near Market Harborough in a flying accident in 1899, at Eysford/Austin Lodge here.